 The bus service assessment will identify those routes that are under-performing or declining in trend and need further evaluation based on the Service Standards.
 Once a particular route has been identified as underperforming, a report will be produced identifying the routes in need of modification.
 All recommendations for major service modification or total route discontinuation will follow the public hearing and Board approval process as set forth by the MARTA Act and described within these Service Standards.
-A route will be determined as deficient if, within a year, three of the four performance measures are 50% or less than the system-wide average of the same criteria.
+A route will be determined as potentially deficient if, for two consecutive mark-up periods, two of the three performance measures score low compared to system-wide scores of the same criteria index.